Menu Cost Calculator

 - Click “Calculate”

-- View the summary card with cost, profit, and margin
+- View the summary card with cost, profit and margin

 This user-friendly workflow ensures the tool is both accessible and powerful.

-Benefits of Using the Menu Cost Calculator
+Advantages of Menu Cost Calculator

-Feature | Benefit |
+| Feature | Benefit |

-Automated Costing | Eliminates manual spreadsheet errors |
+| Automated Costing | Prevents errors associated with manual spreadsheet manipulation |

-Real-Time Calculation | Adjust quantities or costs and see immediate results |
+| Real-Time Calculation | You can change quantities or costs, and see the changes instantly. |

-Data Visualization | Visualize where your money is going with pie and bar charts |
+| Data Visualization | See where your money’s going with pies and bars |

-Collaborative Features | Share reports for team-wide understanding |
+| Collaborative Features | Share reports with your entire team for visibility across the board |

-Mobile-Responsive | Use it on the go from tablets, phones, or desktops |
+| Mobile-Responsive | Access from tablets, phones, and desktops on the move Flexibility |

 Use Cases